 *Multifamily unit housing owners can only receive a free solar assessment.
 Free energy audits and funding for project implementation of energy efficiency upgrades on multifamily housing buildings are available through the Indiana Energy Saver Program.

-The recommended energy conservation measures that you select will be added to the list of projects in the Public Private Partnership Plan, which will be submitted to the Coalition for Green Capital by March 15, 2026.
+Applications are closed.
+The recommended energy conservation measures that were selected by applicants were added to the list of projects in the Public Private Partnership Plan, which was submitted to the Coalition for Green Capital on April 30, 2026.

 Available Incentives for Solar and Energy Efficiency